Divine Protection

 And, if we are steadfast and faithful, we can

-face with a new perspective, what might otherwise seem like a tragedy, as did
+face with a new perspective, what might otherwise seem a tragedy, as did

 another favorite character, Theodin (in the same epic tale), and say without